Getting Started

 1. Start Development Server

-Fire up the development environment:
+Fire up the development environment with two terminals:

 This starts: